 Our first excursion will be on our second full day at the villa.
 By this point I expect half of us to be stir crazy and the others to be hungover.

 Pompeii was a thriving city in Ancient Rome when Mount Vesuvius erupted in 79 AD.
-This buried the city in many feet of ash and pumice, and today it is a massive archaeological site and a window into life in the Roman Empire.
+This buried the city in many feet of ash and pumice.
+Today it is a massive archaeological site and a window into life in the Roman Empire.
 We will tour the ancient ruins of Pompeii for 2 hours with a private guide.

-Our tour then whisks us off to one of the areas many vineyards for lunch and a private wine tasting before dropping us back off at the villa.
+Our tour then whisks us off to one of the areas many vineyards for lunch and a private wine tasting.
+Afterward, we will be dropped back off at the villa.

 Day 2: Capri Sun

 I cannot wait for our second day of excursion, again coordinated through Italy Limousine.
-We will once again have an early pick up, and be driven to the port of Sorrento.
+We will once again have an early pick up.
+We have to get get to the port of Sorrento early.
 There we will board a private boat and set sail through the Gulf of Naples for the island of Capri.

 One of the most impressive parts of visiting Capri is experiencing the Blue Lagoon.
 The boat we are boarding in Sorrento will not take us into the Blue Lagoon.
 Once to Capri, we’ll have to board a smaller vessel to reach the iconic location and experience its beauty.
-Just making the plans for this part of the trip has me beyond excited and I cannot wait to see the Blue Lagoon in person.
+The planning for this part of the trip has me beyond excited.
+I cannot wait to see the Blue Lagoon in person.

-I’ve been extremely impressed with their services so far while planning the trip.
-We had one communication snag when the number of people in our party fluctuated and the company honored their commitment and so far has lived up to its sterling reputation.
+We had one communication snag when the number of people in our party fluctuated.
+The company honored their commitment and so far has lived up to its sterling reputation.

 We are happy to be bookending our trip with free days at the villa.
 With no plans, we’ll make the most of our time together and relax.
-We have tossed around the idea of doing a drive up and down the coast on our last of four full days, but that’s the best part of any holiday – leaving room for spontaneity!
+We have tossed around the idea of doing a drive up the coast on our last full day.
+We think that’s the best part of any holiday – leaving room for spontaneity!